4paradigm/openmldb-docs-zh/reference/sql/dql/WINDOW_CLAUSE.md

 WINDOW w1 AS
 (UNION (select c1 as col1, c2 as col2, 0.0 as col3, 0.0 as col4, c5 as col5, "NA" as col6 from t2),
 (select c1 as col1, c2 as col2, 0.0 as col3, 0.0 as col4, c5 as col5, "NA" as col6 from t3)
-PARTITION BY col1 ORDER BY col5 ROWS BETWEEN 3 PRECEDING AND CURRENT ROW) limit 10;
+PARTITION BY col1 ORDER BY col5 ROWS_RANGE BETWEEN 10s PRECEDING AND CURRENT ROW);
 ```

 ### Window Exclude Current Time